Hildegard Thorell

-Hildegard Katarina Thorell, née Bergendal, 22 May 1850 – 2 February 1930, was a Swedish painter.
+Hildegard Katarina Thorell, née Bergendal, (22 May 1850 – 2 February 1930), was a Swedish painter.
+She studied at the Royal Swedish Academy of Fine Arts in Stockholm, and in Paris, studying with Johan Christoffer Boklund, Georg von Rosen, and Bertha Wegmann.
+Thorell participated in international exhibitions in Paris, Lübeck, Munich, Copenhagen and Barcelona.
+Her paintings are held in a number of museum collections.

 Biography

-Thorell was born in Kroppa parish, Värmland County, Sweden.
-She was the daughter of August Filip Bergendahl and Hildegard Wennerlund.

-In 1872 she married the auditor Oskar Reinhold Thorell.
+Thorell was born in Kroppa parish, Värmland County, Sweden on 22 May 1850.
+She was the daughter of Filip Bergendahl, owner of a works, and Hildegard Wennerlund.
+She took private lessons in drawing and painting.
+In 1872, at the age of 22, she married the auditor Oskar Reinhold Thorell, who encouraged her artistic inclinations.
 She studied at the Royal Swedish Academy of Fine Arts in Stockholm from 1876 to 1879, where she was the only married female student.

-She became an agré at the Royal Swedish Academy of Fine Arts in 1883 and was apprenticed to Bertha Wegmann.
+Thorell studied with Johan Christoffer Boklund and Georg von Rosen, and later apprenticed to Bertha Wegmann.
 Later she travelled to Paris, where she studied with Léon Bonnat and Jean-Léon Gérôme.
+Thorell's breakthrough came when she painted the 1880 portrait Miss Gay, which was purchased by Gothenburg Art Museum.